 The practice continues to audit compliance with Health Technical Memorandum (HTM) 01-05: Decontamination in Primary Care Dental Practices using the Infection Prevention Society (IPS) audit tool.
 This audit includes key elements of IPC, relevant to dentistry, including the arrangements for environmental cleaning, the use of personal protective equipment, hand hygiene practice, and waste and sharps management.

-A review of the most recent IPS audit, completed on-line every six months, evidenced that the audit had been completed in a meaningful manner and had identified areas of good practice.
+A review of the most recent IPS audit, completed during June 2018, evidenced that the audit had been completed in a meaningful manner and had identified both areas of good practice and areas that require to be improved.